Beaches and Surf

 World-class surf and beaches in NSW

-One of the best ways to get to the beaches on the South Coast is to take the Grand Pacific Drive, a 138 km touring route south of Sydney that travels over the Sea Cliff Bridge, a marvel of engineering, and along the coast past the gorgeous beaches of Wollongong to the Farm and Mystics Beach.
+One of the best ways to get to the beaches on the NSW South Coast is to take the Grand Pacific Drive, a 138 km touring route south of Sydney that travels over the Sea Cliff Bridge, a marvel of engineering, and along the coast past the gorgeous beaches of Wollongong to The Farm and Mystics Beach.
 Venture farther south for more splendid beaches including some of the whitest sands in the world at Hyams Beach in Jervis Bay, a haven for dolphins and seals.
-There are plenty of places to stay on the South Coast.

-North of Sydney is the Legendary Pacific Coast, a gorgeous touring route through national parks, verdant hinterlands and along splendid coast to great surfing spots such as Merewether, Crescent Head and Lennox Head.
+Just over an hour’s drive north of Sydney, the beaches of the Central Coast offer seaside holidays at their laid-back best, from the surf beaches of Terrigal and Norah Head, to the relaxed 2 km stretch of Avoca Beach.
+Further north is the Legendary Pacific Coast, a gorgeous touring route through national parks, verdant hinterlands and along splendid coast to great surfing spots such as Merewether, Crescent Head and Lennox Head.